ak-asu/web-dev-skill/.github/steps/1-web-fundamentals.md

 This guide provides a comprehensive introduction to web fundamentals, designed for beginners.
 It covers how the web works, the roles of HTML, CSS, and JavaScript, browser rendering, and other essential topics to establish a solid foundation for web development.

-## :keyboard: Activity: Complete the Chapter 1 Quiz
+## :keyboard: Activity: Chapter Tasks

-1. Start by reading through the content to understand the course workflow and basic web concepts.

-2. Once you've reviewed the material, open the `resources/Quiz1.md` file to take the quiz.
+1. Once you've reviewed the material, open the `resources/Quiz1.md` file to take the quiz.

-3. For each question in the quiz, place an 'X' inside the brackets [ ] for your chosen answer.
+2. For each question in the quiz, place an 'X' inside the brackets [ ] for your chosen answer.

-4. After you've answered all questions, commit your changes to the `resources/Quiz1.md` file.
+3. After you've answered all questions, commit your changes to the `resources/Quiz1.md` file.

-5. The GitHub Actions workflow will automatically check your answers and, if correct, will progress you to the next chapter.
+4. The GitHub Actions workflow will automatically check your answers and, if correct, will progress you to the next chapter.

 Remember: There's no need to create a new branch - simply edit the quiz file, commit your changes, and push them to the main branch.